Aiyaz17/VidQuery/README.md

 ## **Introduction**

-This question-answering system is built using MERN Stack and utilizes OpenAI's Whisper API, Langchain, and Pinecone.
-The system allows users to extract the entire transcript of a YouTube video and store it in MongoDB.
-The stored transcript is then used to create a question-answering system that utilizes Langchain, Pinecone, and OpenAI.
+This question-answering system aims to make information from YouTube videos more accessible.
+You can ask questions about a YouTube video and the system will find the answer within the transcript of the video.

+Here's a bit about how it works technically: The system is built using a combination of technologies including MERN Stack (MongoDB, Express.js, React.js, and Node.js) to manage data and user interaction.
+To understand the video content, it utilizes OpenAI's Whisper API for speech recognition and Langchain for natural language processing.
+Finally, Pinecone helps store and retrieve information efficiently to answer your questions.

 ## **Installation**